-Crime Check is service provided by Spokane County 911 for non-emergency calls.
+Crime Check is a service provided by Spokane Regional Emergency Communications for non-emergency calls.
 Crime Check will process reports for some local law enforcement agencies as determined by those agencies.
-Some of these reports can be filed online.

-Please refer to the information below for tips when calling and how to determine whether to call Crime Check at 509-456-2233 or the emergency call receivers at 911.
+Please refer to the information below for tips when calling and how to determine whether to call Crime Check at (509)-456-2233 or 9-1-1.

 Tips for Calling

-If you are unsure you have an emergency, dial 911 and let the communications center decide what action is necessary.
+- If you are unsure if it is an emergency, dial 9-1-1 and let the Call Receiver decide what action is necessary.

-Do not call 911 for information.
-Refer to your telephone book or call your phone provider for directory assistance.
+- Do not call 9-1-1 for information.
+Refer to your phone book or call your phone provider for directory assistance.

 When to call 911?

-If you are the victim of a crime that is in progress or just occurred.
+- If you are the victim of a crime that is in progress or has just occurred.

-If you are witnessing a crime that is in progress or just occurred.
+- If you are witnessing a crime that is in progress or has just occurred.

-If you have a need to immediate police response to a crime.
+- If you need an immediate police response to a crime.

 When to call Crime Check?

-To file a police report over the phone for a crime that is no longer occurring.
+- To file a report over the phone for a crime that is no longer occurring.

 - If you witnessed a crime that previously occurred.